simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **393 NAG-CHU-KA**

 carried swords, and matchlocks with smoking wicks.
 The procession slowly moved to the street in front of the Governor's house.
-The torma, after a short service, accompanied by the clamor of tambourines, was precipitated into a great fire laid out on the pavement.
+The *torma*, after a short service, accompanied by the clamor of tambourines, was precipitated into a great fire laid out on the pavement.
 The headmen fired their guns into the fire and with loud outcry brandished their swords.
-After the ceremony, a wild scene followed --- beggars and prisoners with shackles on their legs precipitated themselves into the fire and tore from each other in a wild fight portions of the burning tormas.
-Possessors of such pieces of torma are said to be immune from bullets.
+After the ceremony, a wild scene followed --- beggars and prisoners with shackles on their legs precipitated themselves into the fire and tore from each other in a wild fight portions of the burning *tormas*.
+Possessors of such pieces of *torma* are said to be immune from bullets.

 After the ceremony, we all paid a visit to the kjtan-po.
 The Joint-Governors were seated on high seats near the wall, attired in garments of Chinese brocade.
 They offered us some rice and Tibetan tea.
 According to the New Year etiquette common to Chinese and Tibetans, everyone should be merry and no serious conversations are held.
 The Governor chose our Colonel as the object of his jokes and called him his "dear beloved brother," insisting that the Colonel should present him with his watch.
 It would be too tedious to repeat here all the Governor's jokes.
 The poor Colonel became very tired of all this merrymaking.
 The festivities at the house of the *khan-po* were followed by a similar ceremony at the residence of the Civil Governor, only everything was on a smaller scale.

 In the afternoon a big ceremony took place in the monastery.
 A long procession of monks moved across the monastery courtyard preceded by the lama provost or Geko Lama.
 The big trumpets or dung-chen were placed on the roof of the du-hjiang and from there filled the air with their deep, ringing sound.
-The torma was burned on the chief square of Nag-chu.
+The *torma* was burned on the chief square of Nag-chu.
 Merrymaking and occasional firing continued until late in the evening.

 February 22, 1928.
 Today was the Tibetan New Year.
 The *khan-po* held a reception in the afternoon and everybody was invited to attend ; a very tiresome function, with tea drinking and endless New Year compliments.
 Later in the afternoon an exceptional quiet pervaded the city.
 I inquired the reason and was told that all the good citizens of Nag-chu were hopelessly drunk, and were slumbering after the day's exertions.
 Toward evening beggars went round the place singing New Year songs.
 The next day the Governors would proceed in a procession to the top of a nearby hill and lay the foundation of a new obo --- a rite performed every year at Nag-chu-ka.
 With this ceremony the local New